izivkov/CasioGShockSmartSync/GShockAPI/module.md

 # Module casio-g-shock-smart-sync-app

 ## Description
+T

+# Package org.avmedia.gshockapi
+Casio G-Shock 5000/5600 API

+## Description
-This is a library to communicate and perform functions on the Casio G-Shock 5000/6500 Bluetooth watches
+This library provides an API to communicate and issue commands to the Casio G-Shock 5000 and 56000 series of watches via the Bluetooth interface.
+It can perform the following tasks:

-This functions API allows you to talk the Casio G-Shock watch.
-It can perform task such as:

 - Set watch's time
 - Set Home Time (Home City)